 Scroll down to read or select from the following topics:

-The Africana Students United is a new student organization started in February, 2003.
+Black Students United is a student organization established in February 2003.
 The organization is recognized by California State University, Fresno and adheres to all regulations as set forth in the Handbook for Student Organizations and Use of Campus Facilities and Grounds.

 - instill academic excellence in all its student members;

 - provide a base for mutual interaction and association of students amongst themselves and the faculty and staff of California State University, Fresno;